 As a result, lowering energy bills is on everyone’s radar, especially over Christmas.

-Keep an eye on reward schemes from supermarkets, as often you can get a discount on your energy bill.
-For example, SSE Airtricity has a partnership with Tesco and Electric Ireland has one with SuperValu.
-Both reward schemes allow you to use your supermarket vouchers to get money off your energy bills.
+Keep an eye on reward schemes from supermarkets, as sometimes you can get a discount on your energy bill.
+For example, SSE Airtricity has a partnership with Tesco where you can use your Clubcard voucher(s) to knock money off your energy bills with a €10 voucher getting you €20 off your SSE Airtricity bill.

 Finally, consider switching energy supplier.
 This is the quickest and easiest way to save a significant amount on your energy bills.
 Head over to our energy comparison page to review the best deals from all energy suppliers nationwide and see how much you could save today.